ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 ## The Relational Schemas
 The following sections explain the general concepts, clarifications, assumptions, and limitations of each of the tables included in this MySQL database design.
+The CREATE_DATABASE.sql file presents the MySQL code that generates all of the following tables and database triggers.

 ### The users table